conectado/taping-memory-blog/static/articles/3_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_3).md

 ```

 The `articles` field represent all the available articles.

+Though, note that the exact representation doesn't matter since it will be consistent between front and back.

 Now, we will add a constants file, to hold constants shared by server and client, it will be URIs